 Important note!
 You HAVE to use really nice sweet peaches in this pie.
 It you get a bum batch of cardboard peached from the supermarket then your pie just won’t be great no matter how much sugar you add to compensate.

-Fresh summer peaches with a touch of bourbon make for a perfect pie.
+Fresh summer peaches with a touch of bourbon in a flakey butter crust makes for a perfect pie.

-- 1 1/4 cups pastry flour plus more for rolling
+- 5 cups All-purpose flour plus more for rolling 600g

 - 1 egg for the egg wash